 - Language development support

-- String may be too short for taller babies
+- Good musical toy for infants as string may be too short for taller babies

 Best Wind Up Musical Toy For Babies: Mary Meyer Plush Soft Elephant